Which city is cheaper, Cleveland or Fort Lauderdale?

 The spring attracts plenty of travelers to both Fort Lauderdale and Cleveland.
 The beaches and the natural beauty are the main draw to Fort Lauderdale this time of year.

 Fort Lauderdale is much warmer than Cleveland in the spring.
-The temperature in Fort Lauderdale is usually 75°F (24°C) in April, and Cleveland stays around 51°F (10°C).
+The daily temperature in Fort Lauderdale averages around 75°F (24°C) in April, and Cleveland fluctuates around 51°F (10°C).

 People are often attracted to the plentiful sunshine in Cleveland this time of the year.
 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Cleveland during spring.
 Fort Lauderdale gets 300 hours of sunny skies, while Cleveland receives 213 hours of full sun in the spring.